rramo012/boldgrid-editor/readme.txt

 == Changelog ==

-= 1.0.9 In progress =
+= 1.0.9 =
 * Misc:			JIRA WPB-1361	Added license file.
 * New Feature:	JIRA WPB-1695	Suggest crop: Add 'size' dropdown menu when cropping an image.
 * New Feature:	JIRA WPB-1698	Suggest crop: default selection should be as wide as it could be.
 * New Feature:	JIRA WPB-1697	Suggest crop: Center the default selection.
 * New Feature:	JIRA WPB-1528	Drag and drop enabled state is now remembered per theme.
 * Update:		JIRA WPB-1696	Suggest crop: Do not trigger on 'Add Media'.
 * Update:		JIRA WPB-1738	Suggest crop: Remove feature switch.

 = 1.0.8 =
 * New Feature:	JIRA WPB-1665	Change button opens 'Replace Image' media modal.
 * New Feature:	JIRA WPB-1684	Suggest image crop when replacing images of different aspect ratios.